 Social Media Strategy Template

 Every social media account that is associated with St. Lawrence University in any way has an impact on the University's brand.
-Academic and administrative departments interested in creating or reimagining social media accounts should reach out to Amelia Jantzi, Assistant Director of Marketing and Content Strategy, at least four weeks before a planned launch to discuss plans and to submit their responses to the below Social Media Template.
+Academic and administrative departments interested in creating or reimagining social media accounts should reach out to Jessica Dodaro, Assistant Director of Marketing and Content Strategy, at least four weeks before a planned launch to discuss plans and to submit their responses to the below Social Media Template.

 It is highly recommended that student clubs/organizations and sports teams also use the template when developing their presence.

 Social media is just one communications tool that can help you accomplish your goals.
 What are those goals and how do you envision social media helping you accomplish them?
 What problem or issue could social media play a role in solving?
 Make a list of your primary objectives/goals.
 For example, a common goal for departments is to increase attendance at events.

 Who are you trying to reach?
 When you write down your target audience, deciding on content will be much easier.
 For instance, you may want to reach students, alumni, employees, community members, fans, or the general public.
 The more specific you can be, the better.

 3. Plan how you will approach your content.

 Where will your content come from?
 Is it content that has been created within your department, content you’ll need to create, or is it from an outside source?
 What type of content will it be?
 (Photos, links, video, etc.)